jundis/CWSlack-SlashCommands/README_NoMySQL.md

 \& Ampersand denotes required for cwslack-contacts.php
 \^ Caret denotes required for cwslack-notes.php
 \% Percent denotes required for cwslack-notes.php
 \= Equals denotes required for cwslack-firmalerts.php
-\@ At denotes required for cwslack-dbmanage.php

 ####All
 * $connectwise * : This value needs to be set to your main ConnectWise URL.